Install & Authenticate

 Terminal window cos login -

-ChatGPT Subscription - Use your OpenAI subscription for direct Codex access
+ChatGPT - Use your ChatGPT subscription for direct Codex access

 Terminal window cos login-with-chatgpt

-See Login with ChatGPT for details on using your OpenAI subscription.
+See ChatGPT for details on the provider-backed option.